de4rm123/Projects/PhantomCheck.md

 Q) The attacker loaded a PowerShell script to detect virtualization.
 What is the function name of the script?

-Event ID 4105 represents the start of a PowerShell script block execution.
+Event ID 4104 records the full content of PowerShell commands and scripts as they are executed.

 **jq '.[] | select(.Event.System.EventID == 4104 and (.Event.EventData.ScriptBlockText | contains("function")))' WindowsPowershellOperational.json**